FrankPortman/bayesAB/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE telling me who the LICENSE holder is.

 ## Dependencies
 There are currently no dependencies for this package.